Who organises the racing?

 Can I live aboard my boat during the Festival of Sails Regatta?

 Yes, and you’ll have lots of company.
 Each year, hundreds on yachties live aboard, and the marina is a very lively place.
 There are showers and toilets available for your convenience.
-If you wish to stay off your boat, please visit www.visitgeelongbellarine.com.au or call 1800 620 888 for information on a range of available accommodation options in and around Geelong.
+If you wish to stay off your boat, there are a range of accommodation options in and around Geelong.
+Click here for more information.

 Can I use spinnakers in the Cruising Division?